R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 An error occurred (AccessDenied) when calling the ListAttachedUserPolicies operation: User: arn:aws:iam:user/ppe-s3-readonly-user is not authorized to perform: iam:ListAttachedUserPolicies on resource: user ppe-s3-readonly-user because no identity-based policy allows the iam:ListAttachedUserPolicies action
 ```

-Seems like our current user does not have grants to call these basic aws api...however the user name can be an indication, let's try to list S3 buckets:
+Seems like your current user does not have grants to call these basic aws api...however the user name can be an indication, let's try to list S3 buckets:

 ```sh
 aws s3api list-buckets